Application planner: quick tips for graduate job-hunters

 Step 1: Preparation: make yourself the ideal applicant

 - Start with yourself Write down your skills and characteristics so that you know what you have to offer.
+Think about what motivates you – our guide to careers that will satisfy your aspirations will help.
 Make a list of your achievements and pull together all your best work experience examples.

 - Make time for employer research Break down employer research into manageable activities: draw up a list of the employers you want to investigate, compare them on basic categories (size, culture, location, salary, training, etc).
 Shortlist the employers that meet your criteria and research them in greater depth.
-You can do this on targetjobs with our employer hubs: reports and research on graduate employers.
+Our TARGETjobs employer hubs will help with this.

 - Use a range of sources for your research Use the employer profiles and immediate graduate job vacancies here on targetjobs.co.uk to get started.
 Visit each employer’s website to find out specifics about the company.
 Pick up free copies of TARGETjobs publications from your university’s careers service.
 While you’re there, look at the information the careers service holds on employers.
-To improve your general knowledge of a business sector, follow stories about the companies you’re targeting in the national press – look at the Financial Times and business sections of The Times or the Guardian.
+To improve your general knowledge of a business sector, follow stories about the companies you’re targeting in the national press and any specialist publications relevant to your chosen career.

-- Check the application process Confirm whether you need to apply online or send a CV and covering letter.
-And don’t forget to find out the application deadline.
+- Check the application process Find out what is involved in applying, and don't forget to check the application deadline.

 Step 2: Graduate applications: the essentials